 Thanksgiving Cacti Exist—And Yes, They're Different from Christmas Cacti

-Closely Related, Yet Different Cacti
+Closely Related, Yet Different Plants

-How to Tell Holiday Cacti Apart
+How to Tell Christmas and Thanksgiving Cacti Apart

-Another way to tell which sort of cactus you have is to look at the flowers, which can bloom anytime in the fall.
-Sticking out from each blossom, you'll see a cluster of long, thin anthers tipped with pollen.
-If the color of the pollen is yellow, you’ve more than likely got yourself a Thanksgiving cactus.
+Another way to tell which sort of cactus you have is to look carefully at the flowers, which can bloom anytime in the fall or early winter.
+Sticking out from each blossom, the cluster of long, thin anthers will be tipped with pollen.
+If the color of the pollen is yellow, you more than likely have a Thanksgiving cactus, and if it's pink, you've got a Christmas cactus.